danaugrs/go-tsne/README.md

 * Max number of iterations
 * Verbosity

 There are two ways to start the t-SNE embedding optimization.
-The regular way is to provide an `n` by `d` matrix `X`of data where each row is a datapoint and each column is a dimension:
+The regular way is to provide an `n` by `d` matrix `X` where each row is a datapoint and each column is a dimension:
 ```Go
     Y := t.EmbedData(X, nil)
 ```